tsduck/tsduck/src/doc/building.md

 apk add bash coreutils diffutils procps util-linux dos2unix git make g++ doxygen graphviz linux-headers curl pcsc-lite-dev curl-dev
 ~~~~

-Important: Alpine Linux does not use the GNU libc.
-It uses the musl libc.
-This creates
-some compatibility issues with other Linux distros.
-TSDuck can be built on Alpine Linux
-and its test suite passes.
-But the unitary tests fail because of threading issues.
-The problem is currently under investigation.
-If you use TSDuck on Alpine Linux,
-you will do it at your own risks.

 ## All Linux distros {#reqlinux}

 - Optional Dektec DTAPI: The command `make` at the top level will automatically